ttsp9/macos-cleanup/README.md

 A simple script for disk cleanup on macOS.

+> ⚠️ **Warning**: This script uses an aggressive cleanup strategy.
+It will remove ALL files from your Downloads directory and bin directory, along with various caches and temporary files.

 Your Mac will thank you!

 Run the following command in the **Terminal** to execute the cleanup script: